 Offense charged / investigated was Other Deceits under Art.
-318 of RPC for alleged non-declaration of machineries of SM Seaside City Cebu (NPS Docket No. VII0-09-INV-17B-00240) with the Department of
+318 of RPC for alleged non-declaration of machineries of SM Seaside City Cebu (NPS Docket No. VII0-09-INV-17B-00240) with the Department of Justice.

-Justice.
 The City Government of Cebu filed a complaint against the directors and officers of SM Prime Holdings, Inc., in their official capacities, including their incumbent independent directors Mr. Gregorio U. Kilayko, who is also an independent director of Belle Corporation.
 The case was for alleged non-declaration of machineries of SM Seaside City Cebu in connection with its real property tax assessment.
 The Complaint was dismissed due to insufficiency of evidence.
 The Cebu City Government filed a Motion for Reconsideration which was denied by the Department of Justice - Manila.
 The Cebu City Government then filed a Petition for Review with the Regional Prosecution Office, Cebu City (RPO).
 The respondents filed their respective Comments to the Petition.
 The Petition for Review and the Comments have been elevated by the RPO to DOJ.
 On November 9, 2018, the DOJ indorsed the case back to RPO.
 On November 23, 2018, the RPO inhibited from the case and returned the case to DOJ.
 The matter is currently pending with the DOJ.

-A criminal and administrative case (OMB-C-C-13-0092) against Mr. Amando M. Tetangco, Jr. with the Ombudsman was dismissed on May 13, 2015, the dismissal was elevated to the Court of Appeals (CA-G.R.
+A criminal and administrative complaint (OMB-C-C-13-0092) for alleged violation of Republic Act No. 3019 was filed against former officials of the Monetary Board, including then BSP Governor Amando M. Tetangco, with the Office of the Ombudsman.
+The Complaint was dismissed by the Ombudsman on May 13 2015.
+The dismissal was elevated to the Court of Appeals (CA) (CA-G.R.
 SP No. 144038), which sustained the dismissal on May 15, 2017.
-The Court of Appeals' resolution was assailed with the Supreme Court (G.R.
+The CA's resolution was assailed with the Supreme Court (SC) (G.R.
 234696) upon the filing of a Petition for Review dated November 29, 2017.
-As of December 2019, no information from the Supreme Court has been given due course to the petition.
+The case remains pending with the SC.